ElliotGarbus/KivyScrollProject/README.md

 Key files:
 Directory "V0 Obsolete" was an initial implementation that uses a NestedScrollViewManger to route the touches to the inner and outer ScrollView.
 Things worked nicely, but I have decided to integrate the capabilities back into ScrollView, rather than have two separate widgets.

+Directory V1 Two Level Nesting - this version of ScrollView supports two levels of nesting, outer and inner.

+In the main directory I am working to support arbitary levels of nesting scrollview.

  - scrollview.py - ScrollView with Nesting support